goblindegook/littlefoot/README.md

 A string representing the selector at which you would like the numbering of footnotes to restart at 1.
 For example, you may be using the numbered style of footnote and wish to have the numbers restart for each `<article>` on your main page with a class of `'article-container'` In this case, you would set this option to `'article.article-container'` (or an equivalent CSS selector).
 Leaving the option undefined will simply number all footnotes on a given page sequentially.

 Default: `null`

-### `popoverDismissDelay`

-When the footnote content is being removed this option specifies how long after the active class is removed from the footnote before the element is actually removed from the DOM.

-Default: `500`

-### `popoverCreateDelay`

-Sets a delay between the activation of the footnote button and the activation of the actual footnote content.

-Default: `100`

 ### `scope`